ITeeMit/MitIT-Markdown-Editor/README.md

 ## 🎯 Usage

+### Getting Started
-1. **Create/Open Files**: Use the file manager on the left to create new markdown files or open existing ones
+1. **Create/Open Documents**: Use the document manager to create new files or open existing ones
+2. **Choose Your Mode**: Select between Markdown, Mermaid, or PlantUML editing modes
-2. **Edit Markdown**: Write your markdown content in the editor with real-time preview
+3. **Real-time Editing**: Write your content with live preview in the right panel

-3. **Export to PDF**: Click the PDF export button to generate a PDF version of your document
-4. **File Management**: Organize your documents using the built-in file explorer
-5. **PWA Installation**: Install the app on your device for offline access
+### Markdown Mode
+- Write markdown content with syntax highlighting
+- Export options: Print/PDF, DOCX, Excel
+- Full Thai language support in exports

+### Mermaid Mode
+- Create flowcharts, sequence diagrams, gantt charts, and more
+- Export as SVG for high-quality vector graphics
+- Real-time diagram preview

+### PlantUML Mode
+- Generate UML diagrams using PlantUML syntax
+- Export as SVG format
+- Support for class diagrams, sequence diagrams, and more

+### File Management
+- **Local Storage**: All documents are saved locally using IndexedDB
+- **File Operations**: Create, rename, and delete documents
+- **File Upload**: Drag and drop markdown files to import
+- **Theme Toggle**: Switch between light and dark themes

 ## 🐳 Docker Deployment